-The typical representations and warranties are related to capacity of the seller and buyer, ownership of the property, boundaries, charges and encumbrances, third party rights, planning and zoning (in the case of land for construction), authorisations and licences, rental status of the property, claims, litigation, liabilities, defects and equipment, environment and asbestos risk.

-In the event of seller misrepresentation, a time to remedy is usually granted and in case no remedy is possible an indemnity is paid by the seller to the buyer.
-Such indemnity is usually secured by a bank guarantee, a bond or an escrow account for at least four years.
+The typical representations and warranties are related to the capacity of a seller and buyer; ownership of the property; boundaries, charges and encumbrances; third-party rights; planning and zoning (in case of land for construction); authorisations and licences; rental status of the property; claims; litigation; liabilities; defects and equipment; environment; and asbestos risk.
+A time to remedy is usually granted and in case no remedy is possible an indemnity is paid by the seller to the buyer.
+Such an indemnity is usually secured by a bank guarantee, a bond or an escrow account for at least four years.